institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Figure_1/README.md

 dendSNP4 <-rotate(dendSNP2,Variable[order(Variable$SymbioGG),"Samples"][Variable[order(Variable$SymbioGG),"Samples"]%in%labels(dendSNP2)])

 dendCombined<-dendlist(dendITS4, dendSNP4)
-#Figure 1A and 1B
+#Supplementary Fig. 3a and b
 dend_diff(dendCombined)
 ```

-## 3. Analysis of psbA<sup>ncr</sup> sequences in _Pocillopora_ samples
+## 3. Analysis of psbA<sup>ncr</sup> sequences in _Pocillopora_ samples  (Supplementary Fig. 3c)

 We analyzed the non-coding region of the psbA gene (psbA<sup>ncr</sup>) to assign _Cladocopium_ lineages to known _Cladocopium_ species following the method used in Johnston et al 2022 (https://pubmed.ncbi.nlm.nih.gov/35960256/) and Turnham et al 2021 (https://www.nature.com/articles/s41396-021-01007-8).
 The code below describes : (A) The mapping of metagenomic reads of the 82 _Pocillopora_ corals containing Cladocopium symbionts on 3 psbAncr sequences (C. latusorum MW819767.1, C. pacificum MW861717, and C. goreaui KF572161.1) the build of consensus sequences for each sample.
 (B) The alignement then construction of Bayesian phylogeny using 2 psbA<sup>ncr</sup> sequences for each Cladocopium clade identified in Johnston et al 2022 and and the 82 consensus sequences.
-(C) The representation of the phylogeny with R.
+(C) The representation of the phylogeny with R (Supplementary Fig. 3c).

 ### A. Identification of psbA<sup>ncr</sup> sequences in each _Pocillopora_ colonies